Self-consistent multidimensional Penrose process driven by magnetic reconnection

-Following~\cite{Koide:2008xr, PhysRevD.103.023014}, we assume the plasmoids/RAIBs to consist of relativistically-hot plasma described by an ideal-fluid equation of state so that $H=4U(\Gamma-1)$.
-Moreover, we use the analytic model of magnetic reconnection in Ref.~\cite{Liu:2016sqd} predicting plasmoid velocities that are simple functions of the magnetisation $\sigma_0 := b^2/w_0$, where $w_0$ is the enthalpy density.
-More specifically, we set $\tilde{v}_{\rm out}\approx\sqrt{\sigma_0/(1+\sigma_0)}$ and $ \tilde{\gamma}_{\rm out}\approx\sqrt{1+\sigma_0}$~\cite{Lyubarsky2005}, so that Eq.~\eqref{eq:E_RAIB_infty} simplifies and becomes dependent on the BH spin $a$, the plasma magnetisation $\sigma_0$\footnote{Typical magnetisation just inside the torus is $\sim\mathcal{O}(0.01-0.1)$ with vanishing magnetic fields at the surface.
-Numerical simulations show that $\sigma_0$ jumps to $\sim\mathcal{O}(10-100)$ just outside the torus~\cite{Mahlmann2020, Ripperda2020, Nathanail2020, Nathanail2020c, Ripperda2022, Dimitropoulos:2024iqz}.
-Hence, to model the reconnection in the transition region in the vicinity of the ergobelt we consider $0.1 \lesssim \sigma_0 \lesssim 10$.}, the torus angular momentum $\ell_0$, and the $(r,\theta)$ location of the ergobelt [see Eq.~\eqref{eq:eRAIB_VII} in End Matter] .
+Following~\citet{Koide:2008xr} and~\citet{PhysRevD.103.023014}, we assume the plasmoids/RAIBs to consist of relativistically-hot plasma described by an ideal-fluid equation of state so that $H=4U(\Gamma-1)$.
+As mentioned above, and since we are interested in the PP associated with an accretion scenario onto a supermassive black hole, the reconnection we envisage to take place at the ergobelt is one that involves a hydrogen plasma.
+Moreover, we use the analytic model of magnetic reconnection by~\citet{Liu:2016sqd}, with a reconnection electric field proportional to the reconnection rate, and predicting plasmoid velocities that are simple functions of the magnetisation $\sigma_0 := b^2/w_0$, where $w_0$ is the enthalpy density.
+More specifically, we set~\citep{Lyubarsky2005}

+so that Eq.~\eqref{eq:E_RAIB_infty} simplifies and becomes dependent on the BH spin $a$, the plasma magnetisation\footnote{Typical magnetisation just inside the torus is $\sim\mathcal{O}(0.01-0.1)$ with vanishing magnetic fields at the surface.
+Numerical simulations show that $\sigma_0$ jumps to $\sim\mathcal{O}(10-100)$ just outside the torus~\citep{Mahlmann2020, Ripperda2020, Nathanail2020, Nathanail2020c, Ripperda2022, Dimitropoulos:2024iqz}.
+Hence, to model the reconnection in the transition region in the vicinity of the ergobelt we consider $0.1 \lesssim \sigma_0 \lesssim 10$.} $\sigma_0$, the torus angular momentum $\ell_0$, and the $(r,\theta)$ location of the ergobelt (see Eq.~\eqref{eq:eRAIB_VII} in the Appendix) .